 People Also Ask

 For children aged 5 years and older, the standard referral criteria for visual acuity screening typically include a measured acuity of 20/40 or worse in either eye using a standardized eye chart.
-A difference of two or more lines between the eyes on the Snellen chart also warrants a referral, as this may indicate amblyopia or other vision disorders.
-Additionally, any child who fails to achieve a passing score on a second screening attempt should be referred for a comprehensive eye examination.
-At Liberty Laser Eye Center, we emphasize that early detection is critical, as undiagnosed vision problems can impact learning and development.
+A difference of two or more lines between the two eyes on the eye chart also warrants a referral.
+Additionally, any child who fails a screening or exhibits symptoms such as persistent squinting, headaches, or difficulty seeing the board should be referred for a comprehensive eye exam.
+At Liberty Laser Eye Center, we emphasize that early detection is crucial, as undiagnosed vision problems can affect learning and development.
 A full evaluation by an eye care professional is the best next step for any child who does not meet these screening benchmarks.